 This is the first thing you need to know before you start your podcast.
 Think about who you want to listen to your show.
 What are they interested in hearing about?
-What keeps them up at night?
+Do you know what keeps them up at night?
 What problems do they need solved?
 Understanding your audience will help you deliver your content with empathy and understanding and helps build that “know, like, and trust” factor that is essential for a successful show.

 You’re always prepared

 This doesn’t mean that you have to script the whole episode out (though if you want to, that’s great!) but knowing what you want to cover and what points you want to hit in each episode will go a long way.
 Putting some effort into your episodes by researching topics and pain points will show in the episode and your listeners will appreciate you for it.

 If you were talking to a close friend about the topic you’re covering, what would you say?
 What tone of voice would you have?
 This is how you should sound!
 Even if you are the type to script the whole episode out, you can still make sure your tone of voice and the things you say sound friendly and conversational.
 This will put your guests at ease and make them feel like you are talking directly to them.

 Though you can’t see your audience when you’re recording, to them, it’s going to feel like you’re talking one on one.
 So try to imagine they are in the room with you and think of it as if you’re talking to one person, not many.
 This will build trust and connection with each listener and it will keep them coming back for more.